nightmode/feri/README.md

 **Build**: If a source file is missing a destination equivalent, build the file.
 If a source file is newer than a destination equivalent, build the file.

-**Watch**: Run a clean or build task in reaction to file system changes.
+**Watch**: Run clean and build tasks in reaction to file system changes.

 ### File Extension Based

 A single plan of action for each file type.
 CSS files are minified.
 JPG files are losslessly optimized.
 Markdown files are compiled, then minified, and so on.
 Each extension can have its own unique build process but all files with that extension are treated equally.

 ### Include Files
 Any file prefixed with an underscore `_` is considered an include file.
 Include files do not get directly published from source to destination.
-Instead, include files contents are only published when a file that can leverage includes is published.
+Instead, include file contents are only published when a file that can leverage includes is published.

 ### Customizable